iwonderanddev/jobladder/README.md

   - Dispatch & manage support team issue
   - Involve in the hiring process

-## Other roles

 ### Ops

-- Experience: ~0-10+ years\*
+- Experience: ~0-10+ years
-- Report: CTO
+- Report: Engineering Director
 - Goals:
-  - Set up, supervise and monitor the production servers with the state of art technologies & best practices
+  - Set up, supervise and monitor infrastructure & best practices
   - Manage the backup system for the entire company
-  - Help developers with the CI, other environments (dev ends, preprod, test...) & productivity
-  - Produce tools to support developers
+  - Help developers to be more efficient by building and maintaining internal tools & infrastructure
+  - Takes initiative to identify and solve important problems
+- Makes others better through code reviews, documentation, technical guidance and mentoring

+## Manager

-### Manager
+### Engineering Director

+///// TODO

-- Experience: ~8+ years\*
+- Experience: ~10+ years
 - Report: CTO
 - Goals:
   - Works with the CTO